-Visual: The proposed project is compatible with more recent buildings in the vicinity and reflects a high quality contemporary design.
-The orientation of the building, roof terraces, increased setbacks, and landscaping will help to minimize the visual impact on surrounding properties.
-The proposed 4-story building will be minimally visible from the nearest residential properties located 1/3 of a mile away to the east of Mathilda Avenue as the site is located one block west of Mathilda Avenue and behind the approved Christensen Holdings project at 455 N Mathilda Avenue consisting of a three-story and a four-story building.
-The proposed project meets all development standards, such as lot coverage, parking, setbacks, and landscaping.
+The proposed four-story building will be minimally visible from the nearest residential properties located 1/3 of a mile away to the east of Mathilda Avenue as the site is located one block west of Mathilda Avenue and behind the approved Christensen Holdings project at 455 N. Mathilda Ave. consisting of a three-story and a four-story building.